chiaraterrile/exp_assignment3/README.md

 I have "solved" this problem by putting a flag that indicates wheter or not the robot is in Tracking mode, so that, in the particular case where it reaches the goal while tracking, it doesn't switches to Sleep state, but remains in Normal, allowing the robot to conclude the Tracking and to store the ball's position.

+Another limitation, is related to the fact that in very rare cases, the position of the goal that is sent to the Move Base Action server, is not correctly positioned in the map in RViz, and this is a problem when this point is accidentaly out of the map.
+For example in some cases the user position, which is fixed, is not near the user, but it outside the map and so the robot cannot reach it.
+I haven't been able to solve this aspect, since I don't know if it is related to the system, or to other aspects beacuse this in not an always present problem, but happens in some rare cases.

 ### Possible technical improvements
 A possible improvement is to solve the problem mentioned before, providing a way to pause the Action Server in some way, without using the cancel message, to avoid that the robot reaches the goal while tracking.

 Another possible improvement is related to the choice of the paramters for the move base and the local planner.
-I have changed some of them in order to make the robot faster and to make the response of the Action Server faster too, but I think that there are maybe other paramters that I could have modified in order to make the navigation more fluid and efficient, without risking the robot to remain stacked somewhere, as in some rare cases happens (depending on the direction that is following and on the wall positions).
+I have changed some of them in order to make the robot faster, to make the response of the Action Server faster too and to have a bigger radious when avoiding obstacles (inflation radious paramter in the costmap), but I think that there are maybe other paramters that I could have modified in order to make the navigation more fluid and efficient, without risking the robot to remain stacked somewhere, as in some rare cases happens (depending on the direction that is following and on the wall positions).

 ### Author and contact